JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE_project3.-traffic-sign-classifier/README_for_portfolio.md

 #### 3) Train data

-Getting a train data, find optimum paprameters
+Using train data, I will find optimum parameters

-For each EPOCH, calculate validation accuracy

-Finally I have to get a higher than 93% validation accuracy
+I selected loss function for softmax cross entropy and Adamoptimizer

 ```python
 import tensorflow as tf